What is a Car Accident Report?

 How to Get a Police Report for a Car Accident?

-If you want a copy of the crash report or police report filled out at the scene, there are a few simple steps to follow.
+If you want a copy of the vehicle accident report or police report filled out at the scene, there are a few simple steps to follow.

-• Get the Police Report Identification Number: This is usually done at the scene of the accident after the officer has filled out their crash report.
+- Get the Police Report Identification Number: This is usually done at the scene of the accident after the officer has filled out their accident report.
 The responding officer will usually provide this paperwork automatically, but if they don't, make sure to ask.

-• Make a Copy Request: Call the law enforcement officer responsible for making the report and put in a crash report request.
+- Make a Copy Request: Call the law enforcement officer responsible for making the car accident report and put in a crash report request.
 You may also need to talk to the traffic division of their offices directly.

 Does My Insurance Company Need My Crash Report?